Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, encompassing issues such as child custody, visitation rights, alimony, and property division, can often become contentious and emotionally draining.
-Traditional court litigation, while authoritative, may intensify conflicts and prolong resolution times.
-Family dispute arbitration emerges as a practical, alternative process designed to foster amicable resolutions outside the courtroom.
+Traditional court litigation, while authoritative, may intensify conflicts and prolong resolution times. family dispute arbitration emerges as a practical, alternative process designed to foster amicable resolutions outside the courtroom.
 In Austin, Texas 78742, this method offers significant benefits tailored to the needs of a rapidly growing and diverse population.
 Arbitration allows families to settle disputes in a confidential setting, maintaining privacy and control, which is often difficult to achieve through conventional litigation.

 Legal Framework for Arbitration in Texas